TheSharks/WildBeastDocs/docs/sharding.md

 node DougBot.js --shardmode --shardcount=<shardCount> --shardid=<shardNumber>
 ```

-**Some notes:**
+!!! warning "Shard mode requirements"
     `shardCount` must be > 2.
 You should have an even number of shards and the integer should naturally be unsigned.
 Having 1 shard is pointless as this is the default mode.

     `shardNumber` must not exceed or be equal to `shardCount`, and should start at 0.

-You need to start exactly the same amount of processes as you are requesting the gateway to propagate (`shardCount`), and `shardId` must be unique for each process.
+    You need to start exactly the same amount of processes as you are requesting the gateway to propagate (shardCount), and `shardId` must be unique for each process.

 ### Starting in shard mode